RosettaCommons/documentation/rosetta_basics/structural_concepts/symmetry.md

  virtual_coordinates_stop
 ```

 Define the coordinates of the virtual residues.
 There are three triples ( X, Y and ORIGIN ) that each have three coordinates describing units vectors( for X and Y ) and a center ( ORIGIN ).
-You can use ane unique name for theses virtuals.
+You can use a unique name for theses virtuals.

 ```
  connect_virtual JUMP_0_0_0_0_to_subunit VRT_0_0_0_0_base SUBUNIT